akiyan/bootstrap-history/README.md

 bootstrap-history
 =================

-Hosting all versions for twitter bootstrap manuals.
+Hosting all versions for Bootstrap documents.